Reptile enthusiasts love the veiled chameleon for their vividly bright colors.

 In captivity they will be on their basking perch early in the morning and then move to the leaves as the day progresses.

-They enjoy having spaces to hide and may change their skin color to match their surroundings.
+They enjoy having spaces to hide.
 As long as you don’t spook them with any sudden movements you will be able to watch your veiled chameleon during feeding, washing, or basking.

 Males especially are extremely territorial.